netdisco/netdisco-docker/netdisco-postgresql/README_UPGRADE.md

 while the existing database is an older major version.

-It's possible to upgrade the old database in-place using pgautoupgrade, executed in the directory where docker-compose.yml is located:
+It's possible to upgrade the old database in-place using pgautoupgrade, executed in the directory where docker-compose.yml is located.
+Make sure all other netdisco containers are stopped.

 ```
-docker run --name pgauto -it \
+docker run --rm -it \
   --mount type=bind,source=$PWD/netdisco/pgdata,target=/var/lib/postgresql/data \
   -e PGAUTO_ONESHOT=yes \
   pgautoupgrade/pgautoupgrade:17-alpine